Symptoms Of Tinnitus

 Tinnitus is generally divided into two types:

-Objective tinnitus - noises that can be heard by somebody examining the patient
+Tinnitus is generally divided into two types: Subjective tinnitus – noises that can only be heard by the patient Objective tinnitus – noises that can be heard by somebody examining the patient

 This is by far the most common type of tinnitus.
 Everyone, if sitting in a soundproof room, hears noises in their heads.
 Usually these noises are masked in everyday life by all the noise going on in the world around us.
 If you cannot hear sounds in the outside world so well, you tend to notice the natural noises inside your head much more because they are not being masked by the environmental noises.

 Tinnitus is often, but not always, linked to a hearing loss.
-If the tiny hair cells of the cochlea are damaged, for example through certain drugs, noise exposure or as part of the aging process, the cochlea becomes less good at discriminating sounds, and your hearing is affected.
+If the tiny hair cells of the cochlea are damaged, for example through certain drugs, noise exposure or as part of the aging process, the cochlea becomes less good at discriminating sounds, and your he aring is affected.

 This type of tinnitus is uncommon.
 Ringing noises in the ears may be caused by spasms of small muscles in the middle ear (often heard as a clicking sound) or by abnormalities of the blood vessels in and around the ear.